 At St Joseph’s, PSHE learning helps children develop their awareness, skills and knowledge to keep themselves safe and to make positive and healthy lifestyle choices.
 We want PSHE learning to be relevant, responsive and engaging.
 Our intention is to open doors outwards and prepare our children for life in multi-cultural, modern Britain.
 We wish to promote positive, healthy habits for both physical and mental health to thrive.
 We want children to think, talk and make up their own minds as they explore topical issues.
 We want them to develop their confidence to share feelings, experiences and find their voice on issues affecting themselves, friends, family, community, country and globally.
-Our PSHE lessons are delivered through discrete lessons using the ‘You, Me and PSHE’ scheme and MindMate lessons.
+Our PSHE lessons follow the ‘You, Me & PSHE’ scheme but lessons also include teaching and learning of protected characteristics, the British Values and contextual safeguarding areas that are specific to our school: such as water safety, being so close to the River Wharfe.
 Active teaching strategies enable all children to come into their own as they have the chance to take on roles or to respond to scenarios.
 In addition, we understand that some personal and social learning is best addressed through work with small groups for example targeted emotional literacy or negotiating friendship dynamics.
 We also make room for individual work with children who are experiencing particular issues, such as loss, separation or bereavement.

 Tracking Progress in PSHE: